Meet Me in St. Louis (novel): Contents

 Although the novel and film have many differences, there are chapters that mirror what viewers of the film are familiar with.
 For example, in the "June 1903" chapter, the Smith's eldest daughter Rose is waiting for a rare and expensive long-distance telephone call from one of her suitors, John Shepard, who is in New York City.
 Rose believes there is a chance he might propose to her.
 The entire Smith family and their maid Katie pretend not to be eavesdropping, but are intensely curious as Rose takes the call in the downstairs parlor.
 She feels "eight pairs of eyes at her back."
 She has to shout into the phone to be heard and grows impatient with John's procrastinating remarks about the weather.
 She ends the call abruptly before any proposal can occur.

 The "December 1903" chapter describes the youngest daughter Tootie's anticipation of Christmas.
 The oldest Smith child, Lon, is home for the holidays from Princeton University.
 His sisters Rose and Esther scheme to ensure that at the Smith-hosted Christmas party, Lon gets to dance every dance with Lucille Pintard, whom he has a crush on.

 In the "April 1904" chapter, Mr. Smith tells his family that his employer is offering him a promotion to work in the company's New York office.
 He wants to accept the offer, but his family members rebel at the idea of being uprooted, and he reluctantly agrees to remain in St. Louis.

+Reception

+When the Kensington stories started appearing in The New Yorker, they attracted large volumes of fan mail, and Benson received rising paychecks from the magazine as new installments were published.
+After the final story was printed in May 1942 and the book was in preparation, literary critic John T. Frederick praised the humor in Benson's work, calling it "an appreciative, joyous recognition of the comic elements in people and life—free from malice, free from meanness."
+He added that her recreation of past experience included "real people, lively incidents, and richly realized atmosphere—a combination that appeals to young and old."

+Over 80 years later when Meet Me in St. Louis was long out of print, New York Times Book Review editor Sadie Stein wrote an appreciation of the novel.
+She said that in addition to the in-jokes, antics, and rivalries among the Smith children:

+There's quite a lot of light-touch poignancy, too – financial worries and small heartaches that don't make it into Vincente Minnelli's film, and the truly touching relationships between Grandpa and the younger children.
+This is Benson's love letter to her childhood and a vanished time, but it's also smart, sharp and funny.
+I realized, when I put the book down, that my face actually ached from smiling.